The

 state called Czechoslovakia was created.
 Compasses with cardinals in

 Czech language appeared apparently for the first time.
-The state's coat
+The army's coat

 of arms